Sardonyx001/learning-uiua/README.md

 )
 ```

-- Compute the GCD of 2 integers
+- Compute the GCD of 2 integers (Remove comments to run)

 ```
 Gcd ← (|2